 • Use a high oven temperature.
 The high temperature helps the potatoes get perfectly crispy and caramelized.
 If your potatoes aren’t caramelizing in the oven or if they’re browning too quickly, your oven temperature could be off; here’s how to test your oven temperature.

 • Let the potatoes dry.
 After draining the potatoes, let them stand in the strainer for about 5 minutes and steam dry.
 Then, after you’ve smashed the potatoes and arranged them on the pan, let them dry for another 4 or so minutes.
-This ensures ultra-crispy potatoes.
+This gives you ultra-crispy potatoes.
 If they’ve got extra liquid from boiling, they’ll steam instead of roast.

 • Generously salt the water.
 To thoroughly season the potatoes, make sure to add salt to their cooking water!